ralhei/pyRserve/doc/intro.rst

 * V 0.7.0 (2013-02-25)
     * Fixed problem when receiving very large result sets from R (added support for XT_LARGE header flag)
     * Correctly translate multi-dimensional R arrays into numpy arrays (preserve axes the right way) Removed 'arrayOrder' keyword argument as a consequence.
-API CHANGE - PLEASE ADAPT YOUR CODE!
+      THIS IS AN API CHANGE - PLEASE CHECK AND ADAPT YOUR CODE, ESPECIALLY IF YOU USE MULTI-DIM ARRAYS!!
     * Support for conn.voidEval and conn.eval and new 'defaultVoid'-kw argument in the connect() function
     * Fixed bug in receiving multi-dimensional boolean (logical) arrays from R
     * Added support for multi-dimensional string arrays